-- Pour the melted butter into a 9-inch cake pan (must be 2-inches tall).
-Can also use a cast-iron skillet.
+- Pour the melted butter into cake pan or skillet.

-- Sprinkle the brown sugar (2/3 cup) over the melted butter and then top with the pineapple slices, then place cherries in the centers of the rings and in the open space.
+- Sprinkle the brown sugar over the melted butter and then top with the pineapple slices, then place cherries in the centers of the rings and in the open spaces.

 MAKE THE CAKE

-- Whisk in the egg, milk, pineapple juice, and vanilla extract.
+- Whisk in the eggs, pineapple juice, and vanilla extract.

-- Pour the batter into the prepared pan over the pineapples and cherries.
+- Use a spatula to help pour the batter into the prepared pan and gently spread over the pineapples and cherries.

-- Let rest for 15 to 20 minutes, and then invert the cake on top of a cake stand or serving plate.
+- Let rest for 10 minutes, and then invert the cake on top of a cake stand or serving plate.

-- Serve warm or at room temperature.
+- Slice and serve warm or at room temperature.
 Great with ice cream or whipped cream!